A general regularity theory for stable codimension 1 integral varifolds: Introduction

-\emph{No varifold in ${\mathcal S}_{\a}$ can be weakly close to a given stationary integral hypercone ${\mathbf C}_{0}$ corresponding to a union of three or more half-hyperplanes meeting along an $(n-1)$-dimensional subspace (with constant positive integer multiplicity on each half-hyperplane).}
+{\sc Minimum Distance Theorem}. \emph{No varifold in ${\mathcal S}_{\a}$ can be weakly close to a given stationary integral hypercone ${\mathbf C}_{0}$ corresponding to a union of three or more half-hyperplanes meeting along an $(n-1)$-dimensional subspace (and with constant positive integer multiplicity on each half-hyperplane).}